 (3) The ruining of the nation’s pride (verse 9), relates to judgment by Babylon (verses 10-11).

 In some sense, this girdle symbolizes the people of God.
 God had been close to them, as an inner garment is on a person.
 He had clothed them with His blessings.
 He had been their righteousness.
-This soiled girdle, spoke of God’s people who had soiled the righteousness God had given them.
-They had committed spiritual adultery.
-They had ruined their relationship with God.
+The soiled girdle spoke of God’s people who had soiled the righteousness God had given them.
+They had committed spiritual adultery and ruined their relationship with God.
 God now shows His putting them away through Jeremiah taking the soiled girdle, and hiding it in a hole in a rock.
 The hole in the rock symbolizes their captivity.

 Jeremiah 13:5 “So I went, and hid it by Euphrates, as the LORD commanded me.”